THE THIRD

 The Third Course Description

 The Third course starts in Pak Tam Chung on the east side of Hong Kong’s New Territories and winds its way around the coast of the Sai Kung peninsula along coastal paths, across beaches, through ancient villages, over hills and through valleys before returning to Pak Tam Chung.
-The 33km journey climbs over 1400m and offers amazing views of this beautiful corner of the planet.
+The 31km journey climbs 1395m and offers amazing views of this beautiful corner of the planet.

-The first 800 metres are on a sealed road before a sharp right turn leads to the Sheung Yiu Country Trail, which features 5km of classic Hong Kong winding country trail with views out to the islands in the South China sea.
-A further 5km on sealed road over dams built to form reservoirs leads to the first support point at East Dam (12km).
+The first 10km follows the Maclehose Trail with views out to the islands in the South China sea on the right and across High Island Reservoir on the left.
+The route travels over dams built to form the reservoir leading to CP1 at East Dam (10km).
 Don’t forget to take in the views of the Hong Kong UNESCO Global Geopark as you refuel!

-From the support point to the first checkpoint requires a small climb and descent to Long Ke beach then a larger climb over Sai Wan Shan (314m) and crossing Sai Wan and Ham Tin beaches.
+From East Dam to CP2 requires a small climb and descent to Long Ke beach then a larger climb over Sai Wan Shan (314m) and crossing Sai Wan and Ham Tin beaches.
 Enjoy the waves crashing into the pristine white sand and ignore the temptation to join the surfers.

-From CP1 (Ham Tin – 21km) there’s a short climb up and scramble down the peninsula between Ham Tin and Tai Long Wan beaches.
+From CP2 (Ham Tin – 19km) in a change for 2026, the path skirts around the back of Ham Tin village and around to Tai Long Wan beach.
 About halfway along Tai Long Wan beach, wave the surfers goodbye and turn inland.
 After 1km of “jungle trail” rejoin the Maclehose Trail, turn right and head up and over then down to Chek Keng village.

 Just before the Chek Keng village shop (where you should consider picking up a drink for the last climb), turn left and climb gradually, ignoring the pipe on the trail, until you cross the stream and climb more steeply.
 After about 2km you turn right and join the Luk Wu Country trail (signpost Luk Wu) climbing an almost vertical staircase.
 At the top 1km of runnable trail brings you to a left turn signposted High Island Reservoir).
 Take this and climb Tai Cham Koi (“Big Pillow Cover”)(408m) where the views are breath-taking.

-Once you have posed for your photos, it’s almost all downhill to the road, where you turn right (carefully) and a 1km downhill run leads to to the party and the glory at the finish line.
-Free San Miguel beer for everyone!
+Once you have posed for your photos, it’s almost all downhill to the road, where you turn right (carefully) and a 1km downhill run leads to the party and the glory at the finish line.
+Free beer for everyone!
 Welcome back!

 Course GPX